 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

-fast, irregular heart rate
+fast, irregular heartbeat

-tingling, pain or numbness in the hands or feet
+numbness or tingling in the hands or feet

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 Do not take this medicine with any of the following medications:

 MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

 St. John's wort

 This medicine may also interact with the following medications:

 medicines that treat or prevent blood clots like warfarin, enoxaparin, and dalteparin